AlecDong/NSBE2022/README.md

   - **Flask 1.1.2**
   - **SQLite 3.32.3**

-Then, open the folder directory in a terminal/command prompt and type **flask run** to run the website!
+Then, open the folder directory in a terminal/command prompt and type **"flask run"** to run the website!